Application deadline: October 10, 2023 (at 5:00 p.m. EST)

 Independent Study/Research: Yes

-The Fulbright Foundation in Greece reserves the right to interview finalists via Skype or telephone.
+The Fulbright Foundation in Greece reserves the right to interview finalists via an online platform or by telephone.

 Benefits vary according to Grant Category.
 The list below is a summary of benefits for the U.S. Fulbright Student Program (Open Study/Research):